ShayHill/shayallenhill_site/_posts/2024-04-05-markov-chain.md

 The Markov Chain is just one criterion you can use to select a next word.
 You can do more with the same amount of data if you leverage other criteria, but all such criteria will face the same data limitations.
 Your AI is **HUNGRY**, and no amount of processing power will ever change that.

-[^1]: [Herman Melville](https://en.wikipedia.org/wiki/Herman_Melville) published *Moby Dick* in 1851.
-He was a prolific writer who wrote several other novels, short stories, and volumes of poetry.
+[^1]: [Herman Melville](https://en.wikipedia.org/wiki/Herman_Melville) was a prolific American author in the 19th century.
+He wrote [Moby Dick](https://www.barnesandnoble.com/w/moby-dick-herman-melville/1116670757?ean=9780142437247) (1951) along with several other novels, short stories, and volumes of poetry.